 This Act may be referred to as chapter F157 of the Continuing Consolidation of the Statutes of Manitoba.

 This Act comes into force on the day it receives royal assent.

 The Animal Care Appeal Board established under The Animal Care Act

 The Automobile Injury Compensation Appeal Commission established under The Manitoba Public Insurance Corporation Act

 The Disaster Assistance Appeal Board appointed under The Emergency Measures Act

 The Land Value Appraisal Commission continued under The Land Acquisition Act

 The Licence Suspension Appeal Board established under The Highway Traffic Act

-The Manitoba Farm Industry Board established under The Family Farm Protection Act
+The Manitoba Farm Industry Board continued under The Farm Lands Ownership Act

 The Manitoba Health Appeal Board established under The Health Services Insurance Act